danespinosa/UnsubscribeEmail/README.md

 ## Features

 - 🔐 **Secure Microsoft Authentication** - Uses OAuth 2.0 to securely access your emails
-- 📧 **Automatic Email Scanning** - Fetches emails from the current year and processes them in real-time
+- 📧 **Automatic Email Scanning** - Fetches emails from a configurable date range and processes them in real-time
 - 🤖 **Smart Link Extraction** - Uses regex patterns first, with AI (Phi-3) model fallback for complex cases
 - ⚡ **Real-time Progress Updates** - SignalR-powered live updates as emails are processed
 - 🎯 **Sender Grouping** - Organizes results by sender email address
 - 📊 **Summary Statistics** - Shows how many senders have unsubscribe links
+- ✉️ **Email Management** - Mark all emails from a sender as read or delete them
+- 📈 **Unread Count Tracking** - See how many unread emails you have from each sender
+- 🗑️ **Bulk Actions** - Read or delete all emails from specific senders with one click

 ## Prerequisites